 A short film in which medical students interview GPs and other doctors about how much psychiatry is involved in their areas of work

 Work experience is a great way for students to improve their knowledge and understanding of psychiatry.
 It will:

-There are many hospitals throughout the UK which offer work experience to Year 10/11 students, sixth formers and medical students.
-We’re not responsible for organising work placements.
+There are many hospitals throughout the UK that offer work experience to Year 10/11 students, sixth formers and medical students.
+(We’re not responsible for organising work placements)

 Let them know about summer schools

 Summer Schools are a fantastic opportunity for students to find out more about psychiatry.

 If you wish to help us promote psychiatry using RCPsych careers resources, please contact our careers team.